 Students wishing to minor in computer science should consult their major advisors.
 The Computer Science minor requires 20 credit hours of Computer Science courses that includes the foundational courses (CS1401, CS2401, and CS2302) plus three upper division courses.
 Please refer to the catalog for more detailed information about CS minor requirements.

-Students wishing to transfer courses should first check whether the courses are on the list of the equivalencies that the university maintains.
+Students wishing to transfer courses should first check whether the courses are on the Texas Common Course Numbering System (TCCNS) website.
 For courses that are not listed, the department must evaluate the equivalency of the course.
 The following information will be requested by the department:

 - the transferring institution’s catalog description

 - course syllabus, and